SBS Wealth KiwiSaver Scheme

 Cons

 - High fees matched with average returns.
 As an example, SuperLife's Age Steps charge around half as much as fees and have reported the similar (or better) results in recent years.
+However, this SuperLife is a passive fund manager.

 Be aware: